Summary

 Why is Your Pet Interested in Your Garden?

-Being inquisitive is not the complete answer to why your pet keeps wreaking havoc in your garden.
-To prevent it from entering, you must know what draws your dog toward the yard.
+Being inquisitive is only one of the answers to why your pet keeps wreaking havoc in your garden.
+You must know what draws your dog toward the yard to prevent it from entering.

 Desire to Be in the Open

 Dogs are outdoor animals that we keep indoors for our convenience.
 It is likely that your dog feels coped up being indoors and uses the garden as a chance to be out in the open and play around.
-This is an indication to increase the frequency of your dog’s outdoor walks.
+This indicates increasing the frequency of your dog’s outdoor walks.

 Digging to Create a Den